rajbos/rajbos.github.io/_posts/2019-08-16-AzDoMarketplaceNews.md

 For the scheduling part I am using a scheduled trigger that will run the release definition every three hours.
 Somewhat irksome to add so many (no cron notation), but if it works....

 ## Conclusion
-I hope this gives an insight to the development process to someone that is curios and maybe helps to lower some of the [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) that some developers seem to have (myself included!).
+I hope this gives an insight to the development process to someone that is curious and maybe helps to lower some of the [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) that some developers seem to have (myself included!).
 With a good mindset you can figure things out or just reach out and ask for help.
 With that, you can get anything done!